mohannad-b/Wrkcodean/PROJECT_OVERVIEW.md

 Think of it as:

-- Figma for workflows (visual, collaborative design),
+- A collaborative canvas for workflows (visual, multiplayer design),
 - crossed with GitHub/Vercel for automations (clear pipeline, deploys, and observability),
 - tuned specifically for business processes rather than raw dev workflows.